Transition of terminal to respiratory bronchiole

 Numerous alveoli surround the respiratory bronchiole, however, they belong to other respiratory bronchioles, alveolar ducts or alveolar sacs.

-This vessel accompanies the bronchiole and eventually carries deoxygenated blood to the alveoli.
+These vessels accompany the bronchiole and carries deoxygenated blood to the alveoli for gas exchange.

 Image source >